Fatal shooting on Christmas Day - NewsBreak

 TEXARKANA, Ark. – Two Texarkana murder suspects’ bail has been set at $500,000 each for homicides in early December.
 Both homicides were fatal shootings on the same day, Dec.
 4, in Texarkana, Ark.
 Daevion Marquez Williams, 22, and Jamauri Martavious Davis, 18, are both currently held at the...

-TEXARKANA, Ark. - Police are searching for the a man suspected to be involved with a deadly Christmas Day shooting in Texarkana, Ark.
-An arrest warrant was issued for Tarus Walker, 24.
-Walker is wanted for Capital Murder and Possession of a Firearm by Certain Person.
-Police said the shooting...
+Texarkana Arkansas Police are warning area residents to be on the lookout for this Christmas Day murder suspect.
+Arkansas-side police Criminal Investigation Division has issued an arrest warrant for 24-year-old Tarus Walker.
+Walker is a black male, stands 5 foot 5 inches tall, and weighs 170 pounds.
+Walker is wanted for Capitol Murder and Possession of a Firearm by Certain Person.

 38 Arrested Christmas Week – Your Bowie County Sheriff’s Report